 The A6600’s Longer Battery Life

 While the Sony A6400 uses the NW-50 battery, the A6600 uses the NP-FZ100.
 And the difference in battery timing is enormous.

 You see, where the A6400 may only record for 70-75 minutes on a single charge, the A6600 can go twice the distance with about 140-150 minutes per charge.

-Now, you can buy a couple of NW-50 batteries to go with your A6400 quite easily.
+Now, you can buy a couple of NW-50 batteries easily to go with your A6400.
 But you might also have to buy an external battery charger as well.
 This is because the battery is charged in the camera by default, and there is no separate external charger in the box.
 Also, you will have to replace the batteries during shooting more often.

 Build and Ergonomics

 Due to the bigger battery and the image stabilization, the A6600 is bigger than the A6400.
 So, where the A6600 weighs around 500 g, the A6400 weighs about 400g.
 This makes the A6400 20% lighter than the A6600.